tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 since.

-Pretty much all of these tricks are standard operating procedure for language runtimes (OCaml, MicroPython, Skybison, etc).
+Pretty much all of these tricks are standard operating procedure for language runtimes (OCaml, MicroPython, Objective-C, Skybison, etc).
 We didn't invent them.

 They're also somewhat limited in scope; the goal was to be able to add as much as possible to the baseline compiler without making it or the runtime notably